syncfusion-content/wpf-docs/wpf/SfTextBoxExt/Auto-Complete.md

 documentation: ug
 ---

-# Auto Complete
+# AutoComplete

-Auto Complete functionality provides suggestions to the user while typing.
+AutoComplete functionality provides suggestions to the user while typing.
 There are several modes of suggestions.
 The suggested text can be appended to the original text or it can be displayed in a drop-down list so that user can choose from different options.

-## Auto Complete Source
+## AutoComplete Source

 The TextBoxExt control can be populated with a predefined list of items, which will assist the user while typing.
 Users can choose one item from the filtered list.